-Individually quick-frozen food is a way to preserve food at its freshest.
+Individual quick freezing is a way to preserve food at its freshest.
 It’s also referred to as “flash freezing,” and has been widely used since the 1920s.

 Everything from vegetables to grains to meats can be flash-frozen, a process that involves taking the food down past 25 degrees Fahrenheit in a matter of minutes.

-While there is still a stigma around using IQF foods in a restaurant setting, there are several benefits that cannot be ignored.
+While there is still a stigma around using frozen foods in a restaurant setting, there are several benefits that cannot be ignored.
 We’ll take you through several of the most compelling reasons to embrace the potential of frozen foods.

 The top reason to use frozen foods is that they don’t need preservatives.
 The freezing process keeps them as fresh as when they were picked without the need to make them “shelf-stable.”